abinit/abipy/docs/users/mananager_configuration.rst

 In this case, we have a flow with two tasks and the second task (w0/t1) depends on the ScfTask, more specifically on the density file produced by it.
-This means that the second task cannot be executed/submitted until we have completed the first task. abirun.py knows the dependencies of our flow and ...
+This means that the second task cannot be executed/submitted until we have completed the first task.
+`abirun.py` knows the dependencies of our flow and will use this information to manage the submission/execution of our tasks.

+There are two commands that can be used to launch tasks: `single` and `rapid`.
+The `single` command execute the first `Task` in the flow that is in the `READY` state that is a task whose dependencies have been fulfilled while `rapid` submits all task of the flow that are in the `READY` state.
+Let's try to run the flow with the `rapid` command and see what happens.

 .. code-block:: shell

-    abirun.py flow_si_ebands/ rapid
+    abirun.py flow_si_ebands rapid

     Running on gmac2 -- system Darwin -- Python 2.7.12 -- abirun-0.1.0
     Number of tasks launched: 1